ro-sanda/Z--explorer-2.0/README.md

 For visible channels:

 For computing Z' production cross-section, previously generated and recorded production cross-section with MadGraph5_aMC@NLO (arXiv:1405.0301) is stored in `/cards/` folder as simulation cards.
-These simulations were generated with a tailored Z' model which couples with unity to only one quark in the proton each time, at $\sqrt{s}$ = 13 TeV, and for M between 0.4 and 8 TeV (the range of masses that can be explored with Z'-explorer).
+These simulations were generated with a tailored Z' model which couples with unity to only one quark in the proton each time, at \sqrt{s} = 13 TeV, and for M between 0.4 and 8 TeV (the range of masses that can be explored with Z'-explorer).

 `sim_card_1.dat`->  uu-->Z'
 `sim_card_2.dat`->  dd-->Z'